alex-siteminder-test/sm-emailer/readme.md

 - Subject line should be under 78 characters
 - Max senders (to/cc/bcc) = 50
 - Max content size = 1mb
+- Transport messages are safe to pass through
+- Emails safe to log

 # What else
 - Got lucky in that I can reuse the input of the HTTP call as the input for the interface